rts-cn/docs/README.md

-# FreeSWITCH Documentation
+# RTS 文档

-This repository contains the documentation for FreeSWITCH, published at https://developer.signalwire.com/freeswitch.
+This repository contains the documentation for RTS - Real-Time Server, published at http://rts.cn/docs/.

 ## Instructions for contributors

 ### Installation

 ```